Ceiling Fan

 Walk into Courts, Best Denki, or any electrical shop in Singapore and you'll see the same three names dominating the ceiling fan section: KDK, Fanco, and Crestar.
 They all look broadly similar on the shelf.
 They're not.

-Here's an honest comparison from someone who installs all three weekly — what each brand does well, what they don't, and which one we'd actually pick for which room.
+Here's an honest comparison from someone who handles ceiling fan supply and installation every week — what each brand does well, what they don't, and which one we'd actually pick for which room.

 The 30-second summary